 Stage 3: Support

-- Promoting sharing of learning, new knowledge and skills in work teams, as well as coordinating events to showcase new talent across the organisation.
+- promoting sharing of learning, new knowledge and skills in work teams, as well as coordinating events to showcase new talent across the organisation.

-The Skills of a Modern Learning Advisor
+The role of the Modern Learning Practitioner

 - will have established a habit of continuous learning, and makes a point of learning something new every day